awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-wlm-dynamic-example.md

 (200 GB * 75% ) / 3 slots = 50 GB
 ```

-Suppose queries A1, A2, A3, and A4 are running when the new configuration is applied, and queries B1, B2, B3, and B4 are queued\.
+Suppose that queries A1, A2, A3, and A4 are running when the new configuration is applied, and queries B1, B2, B3, and B4 are queued\.
 WLM dynamically reconfigures the query slots as follows\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-dynamic-example.html)